Niccolò Sagundino: Works

 Most of Sagundino's writings are in Latin.
 Few have been published.
 He left behind 66 letters to his family and other Italian humanists, one of them describing the shipwreck to Cardinal Bessarion, a fellow Greek Catholic.
 Among his notable correspondents were Ulisse degli Aleotti, Bishop Ermolao Barbaro, Antonio Beccadelli Panormita, Andrea Contrario, George of Trebizond and Zaccaria Trevisan.
 He wrote a consolatio on the death of Valerio Marcello, the young son of Jacopo Antonio Marcello.

 Sagundino made Latin translations of the ancient Greek writers Arrian, Demosthenes, Onesander and Plutarch.
 He also wrote treatises on philosophy, theology and rhetoric.
-He dedicated a work on the doctrine of the Trinity, De deo, de unitate essentiae eius et de trinitate personarum, to Febo Capella, and another on philosophy, De origine et sectis pbilosophorum, to Fantino Coppo.
+He dedicated a work on the doctrine of the Trinity, De deo, de unitate essentiae eius et de trinitate personarum, to Febo Capella, and another on philosophy, De origine et sectis philosophorum, to Fantino Coppo, the Venetian governor of Chalkis, whom he used to tutor in philosophy.
 In 1456, he was commissioned by Enea Silvio Piccolomini (the future Pope Pius II) to write a history of the Ottoman Empire, which resulted in his De familia otumanorum.